Instructions for authors

 2) The article is original and has not yet been published;

 3) The author has the copyright including the permission to use it freely.

 The author confirms these facts by signing a statement

 »).
+The statement must be signed by all authors (all signatures on the one list).
 This statement should be sent by mail or by e-mail (original or scanned)

 along with the contribution to the editors.
 The author is responsible for originality